 For example, using the UI to test the deployed model, or using cURL or the Python app.
 Do this now if you have not already run a test.

-When the Jupyter notebook is loaded and the kernel is ready, we will be ready to start executing it in the next section.
+When the Jupyter notebook is loaded and the kernel is ready then we can start executing cells.

 In the notebook section 2.0 you will add your Cloud Pak for Data platform credentials for the WOS_CREDENTIALS.

-url, use the URL your Cloud Pak for Data cluster, i.e something like:
+https://w.x.y.z to use the URL your ICP cluster, i.e something like:

 username, use your Cloud Pak for Data login username.